Clinics for NHS Hearing Aids at St Andrew's

 We apologise for the inconvenience this may cause you.

+Please try to use the hospital postal delivery service for your supplies.
 Patients requiring NHS batteries, tubes, domes etc. can request them by email, post or phone from the hospital where the NHS hearing aid was originally issued (see contact details below).

 If you don’t know where your hearing aids were issued, contact the Royal Surrey County Hospital, Guildford.
 The audiology department at St Peter’s Hospital, Chertsey, is closed until further notice and enquiries are being dealt with by the audiology department at Ashford Hospital.